zceeatv/AMLS_assignment20_21_SN17006378/README.md

 - Requires changing passing variables into create_model for each optimisation option
 ##### SVM.py
 - Contains the SVM algorithm training model and the training process
-- Running execute() will load in datasets, preprocess the data and then either trains the neural network model
+- Running execute() will load in datasets, preprocess the data and then trains the SVM model, before calculating the accuracy scores from predictions on the test data
 - User can determine which of the following two preprocessing configurations they would like to carry out on the dataset.
      ```python
           # Setting configurations:
           crop_mouth = False # Facial landmark detection returning all 68 points
           crop_mouth = True # Facial landmark detection returning 19 points only for the mouth area
     ```
-- Cropping the facial landmark positions to only those of the mouth provides better performance
+- Cropping the facial landmark positions to only those of the mouth provided better performance
 ##### preprocess_data.py
 - Helper library used by all model scripts, used to preprocess data
 - Opens faces and labels from selected datasets, change path names where necessary